ManeuverOn/rfiv-server/README.md

 ### `POST /v1/patient/:tagId/location`

 Adds a location datapoint to a patient entry associated with the specified tag ID parameter.

+Note: This endpoint is currently unused because the RFID readers are directly interacting with the database.
+This was done because the server is running on a local server, which the readers cannot connect to; however, if the server is put on the Internet in the future, the use of this endpoint is preferred.

 ## Interaction with the User Interface